Depression Treatment Program Options

 Therapies for Depressive Disorders

 Various therapies are available to treat depression.
 Some of the most effective are talk therapies, which include cognitive behavioral therapy, psychotherapy and group therapy.
 Medically assisted therapy, such as the use of antidepressants, is another type of treatment.
-For assistance in deciding which type of therapy is right for you or your loved one, call us at 1-888-997-3147.
+For assistance in deciding which type of therapy is right for you or your loved one, call us at 1-888-997-3147(Who Answers?).

 Cognitive Behavioral Therapy Treatment for Depression Disorders